Use this page to search by PROGRAM.

 The foundation of Western civilization rests on three monotheistic faiths - Judaism, Christianity, and Islam.
 The interaction between and among these systems of belief continues to impact events in daily life and politics on the world stage.
 Following an outline of Islamic beliefs and practices by Charles Kennedy, discussion turns to how Islam is practiced in the United States.

 Speaking as Betsey Phelps, the mother of a Union soldier from Amherst, New Hampshire who died heroically at the Battle of Gettysburg, Sharon Wood offers an informative and sensitive reflection on that sacrifice from a mother's perspective.
 Wood blends the Phelps boy's story with those of other men who left their New Hampshire homes to fight for the Union cause and of the families who supported them on the home front.

 Patrick D. Anderson, Gibney Distinguished Professor at Colby-Sawyer College, is a cultural historian who teaches American studies, film, and Native American studies courses.
 His research on indigenous peoples has taken him to the Pacific Northwest and Alaska, the American Southwest, and Central and South America.
-In Peru, he lived in the jungle with a Mayan family.
 Anderson has also written about Hollywood filmmaking and the Academy Awards and hosted a televised film review program, "Reel Talk."
 He has degrees from the University of Notre Dame and the University of Michigan.

 Cristina Ashjian is an art historian and an independent scholar based in Moultonborough, where she is presently the chair of the Moultonborough Heritage Commission.
 Her current research focuses on late 19th and early 20th century country estates.
 Ashjian holds an MA in the History of Art from the Courtauld Institute of Art, University of London and a PhD in Modern Art and Architecture from Northwestern University.